Fried Calamari Recipe – Pan-fried Squid Rings

 • Defrost squid if necessary (better use fridge for the purpose or running cold water).
 Clean it and wash thoroughly before using it in the recipe.

-• Now, let’s see how you can make easy coating for fried squid.
+• Now, let’s see how you can make an easy coating for fried squid.
 In a deep bowl combine all-purpose flour and baking powder/soda with water.
 Then, pour oil and add potato starch.
-Squeeze half of a lemon to the bowl, season with salt and freshly ground black pepper.
-Nicely whisk all the ingredients together, make sure that the mixture becomes smooth.
+Squeeze half of a lemon into the bowl, and season with salt and freshly ground black pepper.
+Nicely whisk all the ingredients together, making sure that the mixture becomes smooth.

 • Dip calamari rings in batter.
-Try not to ski any side that the whole surface will be covered in coating.
+Try not to ski any side so that the whole surface will be covered in the coating.

 • Fry squid rings for 2 minutes on each side until its sides become golden brown.